|Blackjack Forum||Poker Tournaments|

 (From Blackjack Forum XXIV #1, Winter 2005)

-I would like to alert online casino gamblers to non-random software at LuckNRoll online casino.
-Gamblers should also beware of Slots Alley and Casino On Liner, which are owned by the same people (Popular Casino Group) and use the same Casinova software.
+I would like to alert online casino gamblers to severe software "malfunctions" at LuckNRoll Internet casino.
+Gamblers should also beware of Slots Alley and Casino On Liner, which are owned by the same people (Popular Casino Group) and use the same "malfunctioning" Casinova software.
 The Trump Group Internet casinos use the Casinova software as well.

 Another manufacturer of machines in use in South Carolina rigged the games by stacking the deck against players—that is, by shuffling the cards so that a large proportion of the high cards were simply placed behind the cut card.
 The South Carolina Department of Revenue had approved this software as complying with state regulations.

-Reputable online casinos, such as the ones listed in Blackjack Forum Online’s Internet Casino Reviews and Best Online Casinos, go to great lengths to avoid such software and prove that they only deal games that are fair.
-But some online casinos don’t share this concern, and that is where LuckNRoll and Popular Casino Group enter the picture.
+Reputable Internet casinos, such as the ones listed in Blackjack Forum Online’s Internet Casino Reviews and Best Internet Casinos, go to great lengths to avoid such software and prove that they only deal games that are fair.
+But some Internet casinos don’t seem to share this concern, and that is where LuckNRoll and Popular Casino Group enter the picture.

 In August 2004, a professor at a local university put a player in touch with me who had run into some suspicious occurrences at LuckNRoll.
 This player—let’s call him Fred—was a recreational gambler temporarily laid up at home after surgery, who had stumbled across a link to LuckNRoll at a site called casinoplayersadvocate.com.